MatildasPortfolio/Insurance-Claims-Fraud-Analysis/README.md

 - Are there specific hours of the day when fraud activity is more concentrated?

+## Data Preparation & Analysis
+The dataset was cleaned and prepared using SQL, where the required KPIs were also calculated.
+Exploratory data analysis was then performed in Power BI to identify patterns and trends in potentially fraudulent claims, followed by dashboard development and visualization.

 ## Key Insights
 **24.7% Fraud Rate:**
 Approximately 247 out of every 1,000 claims were flagged as potentially fraudulent.